i2p/i2p.www/i2p2www/spec/i2cp.rst

 ```````````
 Instruct the client as to the status of its session.

-Sent from Router to Client, possibly in response to a CreateSessionMessage_,
+Sent from Router to Client, in response to a CreateSessionMessage_,
 ReconfigureSessionMessage_, or DestroySessionMessage_.
+In all cases, including in response to CreateSessionMessage_,
+the router should respond immediately (do not wait for tunnels to be built).

 Contents
 ````````